apeace/react16-boilerplate/README.md

 ## Features

 -   Write code in strict Typescript, including JSX templates.
+-   Testing for library functions and React components, both using Mocha.
+-   Hot-reloading dev server with sourcemaps.
 -   Auto code formatting.
 -   Use `make` to run build commands.
--   Hot-reloading dev server with sourcemaps.
 -   Normalize.css built in.

 ## Suggestions for the user